GovReady/continuous-ato-kit/README.md

 When all three servers are up, exit the `atokit-up.sh` by hitting control-C.  The servers will continue to run in the background communicating with each other using a Docker User Defined Network, which is a private virtual network running entirely on your computer.

-You can verify the Docker containers with the servers are up by running `docker ps` in a terminal.
+You can verify the Docker containers are up by running `docker-compose ps` in a terminal.

 Your Pipeline Environment now exists.
 In the next step, we'll setup and configure the software in our pipeline.